Loading...

 Portion Control

-Limit the portion size of the nut cake.
-Smaller portions will naturally reduce the amount of sugar entering your bloodstream.
+Start by reducing the portion size of the nut cake.
+Smaller portions will have a lesser impact on your blood sugar levels.

 Stay Hydrated